Home » A la Carte » Appetizers, Sides & Snacks » Easy Low Sodium Onion Fritters

 • Add onions and mix thoroughly.

-• Heat about 1/2 inch oil in skillet over medium high heat.
+• Heat about 1/4 inch of oil in a skillet over medium-high heat.

-• Drop batter by tablespoons in hot oil and flatten slightly, brown on both sides until nice and crisp.
+• Drop batter by ice cream scoop size in hot oil and flatten slightly, brown on both sides until nice and crisp.

 • Drain on paper towels.